jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Specific Tools and Tasks to Research and Produce for Cross-platform Qiqqa.md

 	- libzlib
 	- crow (for the local webserver core)
 	- QuickJS, once we introduce [[scripting the OCR + text extraction process]] (faster and supporting modern JS idiom (ES2017), contrary to `mujs` which is ES5.
 CPython has been considered, but turned out to be a very rough animal to compile on Windows at least.)
-- the new UI frontend will be quite similar to a web browser, really.
+- the new UI front-end will be quite similar to a web browser, really.
 Due to special needs (Qiqqa Sniffer, mostly) and security reasons (*probably safe* library content vs. *probably un-safe* on-line browsing while you look for additional info, such as related publications and document metadata to import/scrape) we still will need a bit of a wrapper as we'll be housing **two** web viewer instances at least: one for *outside world accesses*, one for **local access**.

    The UI (cross-platform) will be mostly web-technologies-based, so:
 	1. we don't have to worry about porting the intricacies of an **advanced, complex, UI** to multiple major platforms (Windows, Linux, Apple)